thetechdude124/Born-Again-NNs-From-Scratch/README.md

 ### 🤔 **The Math Behind BANs - Confidence Weighting, Dark Knowledge, and More.**

-For a typical BAN system, the training procedure looks something like this (where $x$ is the input data, $T$ represents the initial teacher model, $S_k$ represents the $i-th$ student learner, $f(x)$ represents the classifier learned by the model, and $y$ represents the generated predictions):
+For a typical BAN system, the training procedure looks something like this (where $x$ is the input data, $T$ represents the initial teacher model, $S_k$ represents the $k-th$ student learner, $f(x)$ represents the classifier learned by the model, and $y$ represents the generated predictions):

 <p align = "center"><img src = "./images/BAN_TRAINING_PROCEDURE.png"></img></p>